qonceptual/QwikHttp/README.md

 ## Further Notes

 Another essential part of restful requests is parsing the response dictionaries (JSON) into our model objects, and passing model objects into our requests.
-Consider using QwikJson (previosly named QJSonable) in combination with this library to complete toolset. https://github.com/qonceptual/QJsonable
+Consider using QwikJson (previosly named QJSonable) in combination with this library to complete your toolset. https://github.com/qonceptual/QJsonable

 Also, checkout the SeaseAssist pod for a ton of great helpers to make writing your iOS code even simpler!